 Identity: Natural Garnet var.
 Pyrandine – Rhodolite

-Colour: This Mozambique Rhodolite Garnet is purple in colour in all forms of light.
+Colour: This Ceylon Rhodolite Garnet is light purple in colour in all forms of light.

-Clarity: This Purple Mozambique Rhodolite Garnet is Loupe Clean.
+Clarity: This Purple Ceylon Rhodolite Garnet is Loupe Clean

-Cut: This Purple Mozambique Rhodolite Garnet has a trillion shape with modified flower cut pavilion facets.
+Cut: This Light Purple Ceylon Rhodolite Garnet has a cushion shape with modified flower cut pavilion facets.

 What are the 4Cs: Gemological Institute of America – The 4Cs